OscarZhou0107/db-in-k8s/README.md

     - Receive a single request, process the request, and send one response back
   - Keep a central state for versions assigned for each table
   - Lifetime is till all incoming connections are closed if the max connection is set
-- Admin Handler (Optional)
-  - Only process a single incoming tcp connection at a time
-  - Receie a single request in raw bytes, process the request, and send one response back
-  - Supports remotely stopping the main handler for taking in any new connections

 ### Scheduler